openid/authzen/api/authorization-api-1_0.md

 {: #action-example title="Example Action"}

 #### Common Action Values
 Since many services follow a Create-Read-Update-Delete convention, a set of common Actions are defined.
-That said, an Action may be custom, which could be specific to the application being accessed or shared across applications but not listed in the common Actions below.
+That said, an Action may be specific to the application being accessed or shared across applications but not listed in the common Actions below.

 The following common Actions are defined: